WHL & ISH Hypertension Fact Sheet

 TRANSFORMATION AND REFOCUSSING EFFORTS ON PREVENTION AND CONTROL IS REQUIRED.

-THE WORLD HYPERTENSION LEAGUE RECOMMENDS THE FOLLOWING STEPS BE CONSIDERED.
+THE WORLD HYPERTENSION LEAGUE AND ISH RECOMMEND THE FOLLOWING STEPS BE CONSIDERED.

 National Hypertension Organizations: